|BSE: 531552||Sector: Infrastructure|

 2. As required by section 143(3) of the Act we report that:

-h) with respect to other matters to be included in the Auditors' Reportin accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us:
+h) with respect to other matters to be included in the Auditors' Reportin accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in ouropinion and to the best of our information and according to the explanations given to us:

 ii.
-The Company did not have any long term contracts including derivatives contracts;
+The Company did not have any long term contracts includingderivatives contracts and

 ANNEXURE TO THE INDEPENDENT AUDITORS' REPORT